cekrem/cekrem.github.io/content/posts/clean-architecture-and-plugins-in-go.md

 ## Introduction

 I've lately enjoyed revisiting the [SOLID Design Principles](//en.wikipedia.org/wiki/SOLID).
 In the world of software architecture, few principles have stood the test of time like these.
 I find the "Dependency Inversion Principle" particularly interesting, as it's one of the few that are either forgotten in modern applications, or drowned in so much over-engineering that the cost/benefit equation is offset anyways.

+> The Dependency Inversion Principle states:
+>
+> 1. High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+> 2. Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

 Today, let's explore how Go's plugin system enables these principles.

 The complete code for this article can be found at [github.com/cekrem/go-transform](https://github.com/cekrem/go-transform).

 Also, kudos to Uncle Bob for reminding me about the importance of good **software architecture** in his classic [Clean Architecture](https://amzn.to/4iAc8o1)!
-Without it, we'll all be building firmware (my paraphrase).
+Without it, we'll all be building firmware (my paraphrased summary).

 ## Understanding the Landscape